What’s it all about?

 One of the reasons Chislehurst is so popular is its good mix of independent and state schools.
-Edgebury Primary School and does Bullers Wood School for girls aged 11-19 are among the most popular, Coopers Technology College has academy status, and there are a number of independent schools in Chislehurst, too.
+Edgebury Primary School, Bullers Wood School for girls and Bullers Wood School for Boys are among the most popular.
+Coopers Technology College has academy status, and there are a number of independent schools in Chislehurst, too.
 Ravensbourne College of Design & Communication is a draw for older students of music, fashion, animation, photography and online media.
 Redhill School, Mead Road and St Nicholas are also all reputable schools in Chislehurst.

 Please see our schools tab for more information on schools in this area.

 If you’re looking to buy, sell, rent or let in Chislehurst, contact the KFH Chislehurst branch today.